Why September is the best time to visit Crete

 5. Smooth cultural tours

-Crete is not only an extremely beautiful island; it is also the home of the significant ancient Minoan civilization, as testify the island’s numerous archeological sites.
+Crete is not only an extremely beautiful island; it is also the home of the great ancient Minoan civilization, as the island’s numerous archeological sites make clear.
 The most well-known ones are, of course, the Minoan Palaces of Knossos and Phaestos.
-Other important sites are the town of Lato and the Diktaion Andron cave near Agios Nikolaos, and the Olous sunken settlement near Eloundas.
+Other important sites are the town of Lato and the Diktaion Andron cave near Agios Nikolaos, and the sunken settlement of Olous near Eloundas.

 Apart from the archaeological treasures, there are also important natural and historical sights worth visiting, such as the Spinalonga islet, the cedar forest south of Chania and the Matala caves.